dalbay/Angular-and-NET_Core-Sample-App/README.md

 ### 3. Cleaning up code and updating the router
 In our Angular app clean up the code from the existing components that we do not need; and update the router so it uses our components.
- - Inside the *ClientApp -> src -> app* folder we have a couple of components outside the components folder - counter, fetch-data, home, and nav-menu.
+ - Inside the *ClientApp -> src -> app* folder we have a couple of components outside the components folder that we have just created - counter, fetch-data, home, and nav-menu.
-   We only want the home and the nav-menu components - just drag and drop them inside the components folder.
+   We only want the home and the nav-menu components - just drag and drop them inside the components folder; and remove the other components.
-   We don't need the counter and the fetch-data components - remove these components.
  - **Update the router** - for that, go inside the *app.module.ts* file; this is our config file for the router.
-   - remove the counter and the fetch-data component imports.
+   - remove the import statements and the declarations for the components that we just deleted from the directory.
-   Then, change the URL for the nav-menu.
-Now, the nav-menu is going to be /components, and we do the same for the home component by just writing in here, components.
+   - change the URL for the nav-menu and home componets importstatment.
-   Scroll down to the declarations array, and remove from here the CounterComponent and the FetchDataComponent.
-   Scroll down to the router module.
+   - modify the router module.
 In here we want to modify this module, so it matches with our components.
 Add all the new paths (URL's) following which component we want to render for that path; (we can remove the pathmatch: 'full' from here).
    ```TypeScript
        RouterModule.forRoot([
       { path: "", component: HomeComponent, pathMatch: "full" },